ARM-software/psa-api/doc/crypto/api/keys/types.rst

 A keys for a specific curve is specified by a combination of the elliptic curve family and the bit-size of the key.

 There are three categories of elliptic curve key, shown in :numref:`tab-ecc-groups`.
-The curve type affects the key format, the key derivation procedure, and the algorithms which the key can be used with.
+The curve type affects the key format, the key-derivation procedure, and the algorithms which the key can be used with.

 .. list-table:: Types of elliptic curve key
     :name: tab-ecc-groups